Delaware Corporation Guide

 Business owners can apply for an EIN directly through the IRS website or by mail.
 The application process requires completing and submitting IRS Form SS-4.

 The cost to form a Delaware corporation depends on the level of service and processing speed you need.
 The mandatory base filing fee paid to the Delaware Division of Corporations is $109.
-For expedited filing, the state charges an additional $50.
+For 24-hour expedited filing, the state charges an additional $50.

 Exclusive Offer: Use the discount code Save50 at checkout to receive $50 off the Complete Corporation or Now Corporation package.